<< Yesterday

 2009 The Diamondbacks dismiss Bob Melvin and will name A.J.
 Hinch, their current vice president for player development, as the team's new skipper.
 The 2007 NL Manager of the Year, who had one year left on his contract, compiled a 337-340 record during his four-plus years in the Arizona dugout.

-2010 For the first time since 1980, rain washes out a Twins' home game when steady precipitation forces the team to postpone their contest against Baltimore at Target Field.
+2010 For the first time since 1980, rain washes out a Twins home game when the steady precipitation forces the team to postpone their contest against Baltimore at Target Field.
 For nearly the past 30 years, Minnesota played indoors at the Metrodome before moving to their new open-air ballpark this season.

 2010 Starlin Castro, the first major leaguer born in the 1990s, becomes the sixth Cub in franchise history to hit a home run in his first big-league at-bat, going deep off Homer Bailey in Chicago's 14-7 win over the Reds at Great American Ball Park.
 The 20-year-old rookie shortstop also becomes the first player to compile six RBIs in his first game in the majors when he delivers a bases-loaded triple in addition to his second-inning three-run blast to deep right field.